 Believe it or not, Dead Island 2 is not only still real, but it’s actually coming out.
-For those who’ve been following the troubled trajectory this title has had, then this is a story almost 10 years in the making.
+For those who’ve been following the troubled trajectory this title has had, you know this is a story almost 10 years in the making.
 Originally revealed in 2014, Dead Island 2 has died and been resurrected no less than twice, with a new development team taking up the project each time.
 The average person probably assumed the game was scrapped years ago, but for those who never gave up hope, your faith has been rewarded.

 Leaks did take some of the excitement out of Dead Island 2‘s big re-reveal during Gamescom 2022, but it couldn’t stifle what looks to be a game far better than its beleaguered history would lead you to believe.
-Since so much has changed over the course of development, let alone with the entire gaming landscape, plenty of people may be wondering what all the excitement is about for this zombie game.
+Since so much has changed over the course of development, let alone with the entire gaming landscape, plenty of people may be wondering what all the excitement over this zombie game is all about.
 Grab yourself a blunt object and get ready to smash some zombie skulls as we run through everything we know about Dead Island 2.